danfitz/gitbookReads/dont-make-me-think-revisited-a-common-sense-approach-to-web-usability.md

 > On the Web, this is accomplished by highlighting my current location in whatever navigation bars, lists, or menus appear on the page.
 >  *(39.86490%)*

 **_Note_**

+> Too-subtle visual cues are actually a very common problem.
+Designers love subtle cues, because subtlety is one of the traits of sophisticated design.
+But Web users are generally in such a hurry that they routinely miss subtle cues.
+>  *(39.86490%)*

+* **Comments**: I need to really put this to practice!

+**_Note_**

+> Imagine that you’ve been blindfolded and locked in the trunk of a car, then driven around for a while and dumped on a page somewhere deep in the bowels of a Web site.
+If the page is well designed, when your vision clears you should be able to answer these questions without hesitation: What site is this?
+(Site ID) What page am I on?
+(Page name) What are the major sections of this site?
+(Sections) What are my options at this level?
+(Local navigation) Where am I in the scheme of things? (“You are here” indicators) *(41.21620%)*

+* **Comments**: This is known as the trunk test.
+Useful!

+**_Note_**